G36maid/cuda-prog/hw03/README.md

 ## Problem Statement

 Solve the Poisson equation on a 3D lattice with boundary conditions.
-Consider a cube of size L×L×L with a point charge q=1 at its center (L/2, L/2, L/2), with lattice sites (0, 1, 2, ..., L) in each direction, subject to boundary conditions with potential equal to zero on its entire surface.
-Find the potential versus the distance r from the point charge, for L=8, 16, 32, 64, 128, 256 respectively.
-Determine if the potential approaches Coulomb's law in the limit L >> 1.
+Consider a cube of size $L \times L \times L$ with a point charge $q=1$ at its center $(L/2, L/2, L/2)$, with lattice sites $(0, 1, 2, ..., L)$ in each direction, subject to boundary conditions with potential equal to zero on its entire surface.
+Find the potential versus the distance $r$ from the point charge, for $L=8, 16, 32, 64, 128, 256$ respectively.
+Determine if the potential approaches Coulomb's law in the limit $L \gg 1$.

 ## Source Code Analysis